ethagnawl/docker-front-end-workflow-demo/README.md

 assumes that the build target (build/app.min.js) already exists, as [controlling ownership of files _created_ by Docker is ... complicated](https://github.com/moby/moby/issues/2259).

-Hopefully, the value-add provided by Docker here is apparent.
-Two commands have allowed you to create a sandboxed environment, which can be versioned and shared with teammates/contributors, containing all of the dependencies/configuration/etc. it needs in order to complete the task at hand.
+Hopefully the value-add provided by Docker here is apparent: Two commands have allowed you to create a sandboxed environment, which can be versioned and shared with teammates/contributors, containing all of the dependencies/configuration/etc. it needs in order to complete the task at hand.